jcald1/google-map-places-to-csv/README.md

 This web tool lets you search for business information (name, address, phone number, website, latitude, longitude) by address or phone number using the Google Maps Places API, and returns a list of businesses and information at that address or phone number.

-**See the 'Running the Tool' section below for information about browsers supported**

 ## Setup

 1. Go to [https://developers.google.com/maps/gmp-get-started](https://developers.google.com/maps/gmp-get-started) and to set up your Google account and Google Maps API Key.
 In the 'Getting Started' section, select the 'Maps' and 'Places' checkbox.
 Google requires you to set up a billing account.